Mortgage Rate Hold in Canada

 - Shop around for the best mortgage rates.
 Don’t just go with the first lender you find.
 Compare offers from multiple lenders to find the best deal.

 - Consider working with a mortgage broker.
-A mortgage broker can help you navigate the rate shopping and underwriting process and find the best mortgage.
+A mortgage broker can help you navigate rate shopping and the underwriting process to find the most suitable mortgage for your financial circumstances.

 - Before you sign anything, ensure you understand all the terms and conditions of your mortgage.
 If you have any questions, don’t hesitate to ask your lender or mortgage broker.

-How much does it cost to get a mortgage rate lock?
+How much does it cost to lock in a mortgage rate?

-Most lenders offer rate holds at no additional cost.
+Most lenders offer rate holds at no additional cost, typically charging a premium added to the rate for longer hold periods.
 However, some might charge a fee or require a non-refundable deposit.
-It’s essential to clarify these details with your lender upfront.
+It’s essential to clarify these details with your lender up front.

 Can I lock in a variable mortgage rate?